microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/shipping.rst

 ~~~~~~~~~~~~~~~

 As part of the validation process, Microsoft will test your WOPI implementation using the :ref:`validator`.
 All of
-the tests in the following categories should be passing.
+the tests in the following categories must be passing.

-* HostFrameIntegrationTests
+* HostFrameIntegration
 * BaseWopi
+* EditFlows
-* WopiEdit
+* Locks
-* LockTests
+* AccessTokens
-* AccessTokenTests
+* PutRelativeFile **or** PutRelativeFileUnsupported

 ..  note::

-    If you are implementing :ref:`Proof key validation<proof keys>`, you should also check that the tests in the
+    If you are implementing :ref:`proof key validation<proof keys>`, you should also check that the tests in the
-    ProofKeys category are passing.
+    :guilabel:`ProofKeys` group are passing.

 Manual testing